tetraptych/synapsen/README.md

 ### Etymology

-"Synapsen" means _synapses_ in German.
+"Synapsen" means _synapses_ in German -- a happy coincidence.

 ### Limitations